nodejs/node/doc/api/crypto.md

 * `digest` {string} The digest algorithm to use.
 * `ikm` {string|ArrayBuffer|Buffer|TypedArray|DataView|KeyObject} The input
   keying material.
-It must be at least one byte in length.
+Must be provided but can be zero-length.
 * `salt` {string|ArrayBuffer|Buffer|TypedArray|DataView} The salt value.
 Must be provided but can be zero-length.
 * `info` {string|ArrayBuffer|Buffer|TypedArray|DataView} Additional info value.